Skip to content

 Plans are tailored to your stage, your bloods, and your symptoms.
 These are the pathways your clinician may draw on, if deemed medically appropriate.

-If you are 35 to 50 and your cycle, sleep, mood, or cognition is shifting.
+If your cycle, sleep, mood, or cognition is shifting, or you are managing menopause.

-Structured assessment, symptom tracking, and a personalised care plan tailored to your stage of transition, if deemed medically appropriate.
+Structured assessment, symptom tracking, and a personalised care plan for your stage of transition, if deemed medically appropriate.

 • Symptom severity scoring